nweying/poshpawpy/README.md

 ![Posh Pawpy Website Colour Palette](assets/readme-images/poshpawpy-color-palette.png)
 ![Posh Pawpy Website Colour Codes](assets/readme-images/poshpawpy-colorcodes.png)

 Throughout the Posh Pawpy website and also for the logo, I used a palette of pastel colors in order to radiate warmth and friendliness.
-The colour palette was created using the [Colot Hunt](https://colorhunt.co/) website.
+The colour palette was created using the [Color Hunt](https://colorhunt.co/) website.

 ### Typography